Carlo Pedersoli (Naples, 31 October 1929 Rome, 27 June 2016) was an Italian swimmer, actor and director, better known professionally as "Bud Spencer".

 This actor provides examples of:

-- Anti-Hero: In the movies with Terence Hill, his character is generally portrayed as lazy, greedy and a little selfish, loving his quiet life and never liking Terence's character getting him in trouble.
+- Anti-Hero: In movies with Terence Hill, his character is generally portrayed as lazy, greedy and a little selfish, loving his quiet life and never liking Terence's character getting him in trouble.
 Willingly or unwillingly, however, (mostly unwillingly) he always ends up helping others.

 - Big Eater: He can devour huge amounts of food and does it in almost every movie.
 Sometimes it's even part of the plot.